shehanster/devops-scripts/README.md

 3.get-mysql-userlist.pl
 a little perl script to run against with root credentials or superuser credentials to get user and host with their grants to display on CLI.

+4.pipe_mysqldump.sh
+This script lets you use the mysql dump in realtime to dump very large data from mysql to another mysql instance if replication or file copy is not possible.